 What is Virtual Home Staging?What is Virtual Home Staging?

+The vast majority of buyers these days look online when house hunting, which makes listing photos essential.
 You won’t get better service than you can from hiring a professional home stager.
 But the costs can sometimes be high.
-If, for whatever reason, your listing agent doesn’t feel it’s necessary, then the other option is virtual staging.
+If your listing agent doesn’t feel it’s necessary for whatever reason, then the other option is virtual staging.
 A new trend has emerged in recent years, and it’s completely changed what you can do with listing photos.
-The vast majority of buyers these days look online when house hunting, which makes the listing photos essential.

-With specialized software, a photo of a room can be digitally altered to make it more appealing to buyers.
-Color schemes can be easily changed, and furniture quickly added to make a vacant property look much more enticing.
+With specialized software, you can digitally alter a room photo to make it more appealing to buyers.
+Easily change color schemes, and furniture is quickly added to make a vacant property look much more enticing.
 It’s even possible to edit out existing furniture and add in new sorts that allow the space to be shown off better.
-All that’s needed to do is for a listing agent to send photos of the property to an online virtual staging company.
+All that’s needed is for a listing agent to send photos of the property to an online virtual staging company.
 Using computer software, someone there then alters the photos.
 Your home goes from looking like a soulless empty box to a home with personality.

 Is It Cost-Effective?Is It Cost-Effective?